vekatze/neut/book/src/commands.md

 You can pass `--clang-option "(any-string)"` to `neut build` to pass additional clang options to the compiler.

-Internally, the Neut compiler translates source files into LLVM IR files, and then calls clang to convert these IR files into object files, and then calls clang again to link all of them.
+Internally, the Neut compiler translates source files into LLVM IR files.
+Then, it calls `clang` to convert these IR files into object files and calls `clang` again to link them all.

 The options specified here are used when the compiler internally calls clang.